tempelaar-team/qc_lab/README.rst

 This alpha release of QC Lab can be installed from source by downloading the repository and executing::

-   pip install -e ./
+   pip install ./

-from inside its topmost directory (where the `setup.py` file is located).
+from inside its topmost directory (where the `pyproject.toml` file is located).